-The Office of International Students and Scholars (OISS) will provide information to you upon arrival, including this document: http://oiss.uno.edu/forms/Hurricane%20Information/Hurricane\Evacuation\Information.pdf, and will ask you to submit your Personal Evacuation Plan.
+The Office of International Students and Scholars (OISS) will provide information to you upon arrival, and will ask you to submit your Personal Evacuation Plan as listed on their website at www.uno.edu/oiss/currentstudents/hurricane

 If a hurricane is identified and is approaching the New Orleans area, you don't need to panic!
 A hurricane moves slowly, giving us time to implement our evacuation plan.
 New Orleans city officials will call for a city-wide evacuation if Southeast Louisiana is directly threatened by a category 3 hurricane or above.
 Of course, UNO would close in this situation and all buildings would be locked.
 Students and scholars living on campus would have to leave their dorm rooms and apartments.
 Students are encouraged not to make airline reservations for winter break until the end of October due to the possibility of the fall semester being extended for university closure during an emergency.